Live in stores across the Netherlands

 What is Utilitarian?

 A platform for retail stores.
-A customer brings back a worn product, scans a QR code on a poster, and gets a reward.
+A customer brings back a returned item, scans a QR code on a poster, and gets a reward.
 You get their email, the product they brought back, and an audit-ready record of where it goes next.
 All in 20 seconds.
 No hardware.
 No app.
 No IT project.

 Interior of Runnersworld Eindhoven, a Dutch running specialty retailer, showing the in-store collection point near the till